Slicer/slicer-media-assets/SlicerIcons/SlicerPalettes/README.md

 # The image of the color palette table above (which can be generated from the csv or tsv files).

 ###  Where to find Slicer Icon Palettes:
-Slicer Icon Palettes are provided in Gimp Palette format (.gpl)  https://developer.gimp.org/core/standards/gpl/  and in csv and tsv files.
+Slicer Icon Palette are provided in Gimp Palette format (.gpl)  https://developer.gimp.org/core/standards/gpl/  and in csv and tsv files.
 The palette directory and file can be found here:

-github: Slicer/slicer-media-assets/SlicerIcons/SlicerPalettes
+* github: Slicer/slicer-media-assets/SlicerIcons/SlicerPalettes

-Simple Palette**
-../slicer-media-assets/SlicerIcons/SlicerPalettes/SlicerSimplePalette.gpl
+* Simple Palette: ../slicer-media-assets/SlicerIcons/SlicerPalettes/SlicerSimplePalette.gpl

 Combined palettes in csv and tsv are also available.

- **SlicerPalettes combined CSV file** ../slicer-media-assets/SlicerIcons/SlicerPalettes/SlicerPalettesCSV.csv **SlicerPalettes combined TSV file** ../slicer-media-assets/SlicerIcons/SlicerPalettes/SlicerPalettesCSV.tsv
+ * csv: ../slicer-media-assets/SlicerIcons/SlicerPalettes/SlicerPalettesCSV.csv

+ * tsv: ../slicer-media-assets/SlicerIcons/SlicerPalettes/SlicerPalettesCSV.tsv

 ### How to use Palettes in Inkscape
 The Gimp Palette format (.gpl) files can be imported into Inkscape.
-Copying the palettes into Inkscape's palettes directory (for instance: Inkscape/Contents/Resources/share/inkscape/palettes, tho this will vary with version and platform) will make them selectable from the palettes menu.
+Copying the palettes into Inkscape's palettes directory  (for instance: Inkscape/Contents/Resources/share/inkscape/palettes, though this location will vary with version and platform) will make them selectable from the palettes menu.